-Textile Cutting Machine Operators set up, operate, or tend machines that cut textiles.
+Textile Cutting Machine Setters, Operators and Tenders set up, operate, or tend machines that cut textiles.

-CNC Cutting Operators with little to no experience tend to make between $18630 and $20730 while the more experienced ones make over $30960 per year.
+CNC Cutting Operators with little to no experience tend to make between $20070 and $23200 while the more experienced ones can earn over $34770 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A CNC Cutting Operator is to move to a higher paying state like MA.
-Right now, the highest paying states for CNC Cutting Operators are MA, NH, IN, VA and CO.
+One of the easiest ways to increase your salary as a Textile Cutting Machine Setter, Operator and Tender is to move to a higher paying state like NY.
+Right now, the highest paying states for CNC Cutting Operators are NY, WA, ME, NH and MI.

-3 other factors that can increase your salary as A CNC Cutting Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Textile Cutting Machine Setter, Operator and Tender is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other CNC Cutting Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other CNC Cutting Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons